-Don has been involved in church life since a youngster growing up in New Jersey.
-He was very active in his local church youth group in junior and senior high school, participated in many church committees, was twice a youth delegate to Annual Conference, and was a summer counselor at a church camp.
-As an adult Don has been a youth leader at churches in Maryland and Georgia, led small group Bible studies, taught Sunday School, played trumpet with the brass ensemble, and served on countless committees.
-He currently is the Communications Minister for Kirkwood UCC in Atlanta and the United Church of Cookeville in Tennessee.
+Don has been involved in church life since he was a youngster growing up in New Jersey.
+He was active in his local United Methodist Church youth group in junior and senior high school, participated in many church committees, was twice a youth delegate to Annual Conference, and was a summer counselor at a church camp.
+As an adult, Don has been a youth leader at churches in Maryland and Georgia, led small group Bible studies, taught Sunday School, played trumpet with the brass ensemble, and served on countless committees.
+He also served as the Communications Minister for Kirkwood UCC in Atlanta and the United Church of Cookeville in Tennessee.
 Don has a Bachelor of Architecture degree from the University of Oklahoma and a Masters in Business Administration from Tennessee Tech and is a registered architect.
-He’s been a Project Management Professional (PMP) with technology companies for over 20 years.
-Don is married to James Harris (a Member-in-Discernment with the UCC) and is the father of Emma, a recent graduate of Brevard College in North Carolina.
+He’s been a Project Management Professional (PMP) with technology companies for over 25 years.
+Don is the father of Emma, a recent graduate of Brevard College in North Carolina.